tensorflow/serving/serving_basic.md

 # Serving a TensorFlow Model

-This tutorial shows you how to use TensorFlow Serving components to export a trained TensorFlow model and build a server to serve the exported model.
-The server you will build in this tutorial is relatively simple: it serves a single static TensorFlow model, it handles inference requests, and it calculates an aggregate inference error rate.
-If you are already familiar with TensorFlow Serving, and you want to create a more sophisticated server that handles inference requests asynchronously (without blocking client threads), and discovers and serves new versions of a TensorFlow model that is being dynamically updated, see the
-[TensorFlow Serving advanced tutorial](serving_advanced.md).
+This tutorial shows you how to use TensorFlow Serving components to export a trained TensorFlow model and use the standard tensorflow_model_server to serve it.
+If you are already familiar with TensorFlow Serving, and you want to know more about how the server internals work, see the [TensorFlow Serving advanced tutorial](serving_advanced.md).

 This tutorial uses the simple Softmax Regression model introduced in the